juanborbon93/robot_artist/README.md

 ## Usage
 - copy `.env.template` into `.env` and fill in the blank variables on the file
-- Launch Robodk.
+- Launch Robodk (`~/RoboDK/RoboDK-Start.sh`).
 No need to open the station as it is loaded automatically later.
 - `cd` into the repository directory and run `source setup.sh` (this sets up your PYTHONPATH environment variable)
 - run `python3 run_drawing_robot.py`